-Improving labour market prospects for parents will help break the inter-generational transmission of poverty.
+Improving labour market prospects for parents will help break the inter-generational transmission of poverty

 Twenty five million children are at risk of poverty or exclusion.
 Policies to fight child poverty are still at very different stages of implementation and considerable differences in outcomes remain.
-Experiencing poverty and deprivation in young age affects children's well-being and can have long term detrimental impacts on their educational achievements and future life chances.